abdout/mkan/BOOKING_FORM_DOCUMENTATION.md

 The booking form implementation provides a comprehensive, user-friendly search interface that adapts seamlessly between mobile and desktop experiences.
 With its focus on Sudan-specific localization, intuitive navigation, and robust functionality, it serves as a solid foundation for accommodation and activity search features.

-The modular architecture and clean separation of concerns make it easy to maintain, extend, and customize for different use cases.
-The integration with the search results page creates a complete user journey from search to results display.
+The proposed reorganization into vertical and horizontal layouts with shared components will improve code maintainability, reduce duplication, and provide a more flexible foundation for future search interface implementations.